GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

     ![image](https://storage.googleapis.com/gcp-community/tutorials/mongodb-atlas-appengineflex-nodejs-app/image15.png)

-5. Create New Cluster by selecting Google Cloud Platform as a "Cloud Provider".
+5. Create New Cluster by selecting Google Cloud as a "Cloud Provider".
     Next select the region where you want to place your Atlas cluster.
 Ideally, your cluster will be located close to your end user for lower latency.
 Note that we can select a free tier region in your area of choice, as noted by